ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ## 2.3 Run a bandwidth testing tool, see what is the max speed you can get and verify your speed limitation.
 Compare the speed between the different hosts.

 I used `iperf3` for testing. `iperf3` is a tool to check network performance.
 It measures speed, delay, and other network details between two devices.
-It works in client-server mode and is often used to find and fix network problems.
+It works in client-server mode and is often used to identify and troubleshoot network issues.

-There server and client mode on `iperf3`.
-I will use client mode on client from i want to make request and server mode on client to i want make request.
+There are server and client modes in `iperf3`.
+I will use client mode on the device from which I want to make the request and server mode on the device to which I want to make the request.

 ### Test: client-1 -> client-4